AN SSBBWs WORLD

 Single 19 year old who is self employed and mobile.

 43 year old single mother of three adult sons.
 She is an artist who is very mobile.

 As I sit here typing up the note to all of you I am struck with the catch 22 many of us find ourselves now.
 I have been out of work for 2 years now, and have found that I can not get hired with my health issues; that without medical attention are getting worse.

 I can not get that help without a job.
 I am watching my health deteriorate rapidly and need help but I can't seem to find any avalable.
 I am talented and competent but after the face to face interview everything changes.
 With the high cost of health care corporations are not hiring Fat people.
 What will we do with the "epidemic" of fat people?
 I am not that political but I understand those that are.
 I need help and none is out there.
 I sell my art work and do all that I can and my sons and I pool what we have but its becoming more then I can bear.
 I am starting the application process for Social security disability.
 As if I can not earn a living due to my disabilities then its time to face that I am disabled.
 This is a truthful thing and that scares me to death.
 I am just starting this and am not sure what to do, I have no medical coverage so most of my illnessess are untreated so how do I document that?
 Do they have Dr that check you out?
 This is all so new and so spooky, and there is not any help I can find that points to what to do or help I can get.
 So wish me luck.
 I must face the fact that I am not ok, and that makes me very afraid and alone.

 Location: Pennsylvania, USA

 21 year old unemployed college student.
-She is engaged and expecting her first child end of October.
+She is newly married and had her first child end of October.